On Fast Attitude Filtering Using Matrix Fisher Distributions with Stability Guarantee: Numerical Simulations

 All five filters will be tested with noisy measurements generated by (\ref{eq:MF_dmea}) and (\ref{eq:ga_dmea}), respectively.
 The measurement noises are set as: (i) $N^m = {\rm diag}[100, 0,0]$; (ii) $P^m = \text{diag} [10, 0.01, 0.01]$.
 The parameters $P^m$ and $N^m$ are chosen to be similar and correspond to the case that the rotation about the $b_1$ axis of $\mathcal{F_B}$ is completely unknown.
 The rest parameter settings are the same as Section \ref{sec:small_ie}.
 The results are summarised in Table \ref{tab:4} and Fig. \ref{fig:non_isotripic}.

-The two proposed filters maintain almost the same estimation accuracy as, and have significantly faster computation speed than BF-MFD and BF-AMFD.
+The two proposed filters maintain almost the same estimation accuracy as, and have significantly faster computation speeds than BF-MFD and BF-AMFD.
 All four MFD-based filters achieve smaller steady-state errors compared to IEKF.
 This indicates that although FNF-R and FNF-L utilize the linearized error systems, they still perform much better than IEKF when dealing with large measurement uncertainty.
+The ablation experiments show that the accuracy reduction of the FNF-A is more obvious when dealing with very large measurement uncertainty, which highlights the importance of MFDs in such situations.